okitavera/colorfil/README.md

 # colorfil
-Generate 16 color for Xresources colorscheme from one-color Using imagemagick as color calculation.
+Generate 16 color for Xresources colorscheme from one-color.

+Using imagemagick as color calculation.

-# Dependencies
+## Dependencies
 * imagemagick - for color calculation
 * sed

-# Installation
+## Installation

 Download the script :